maliayyildiz/JSLearning/README.md

 # JSLearning
-this repo for learning perpose for JavaScript... :)
+this repo for learning purpose for JavaScript... :)